umbraco/UmbracoDocs/Getting-Started/Creating-websites-with-Umbraco/index.md

 ![Umbraco tree image](images/flexible_Email_hero_780x405px.png)
 :::

-We've even included a helpful tutorial which you can follow for creating a basic site to get you started.
+We've even included some helpful tutorials which you can follow for creating a basic site to get you started.

 ## How Umbraco works